fe-moldark/wesleykent-website/privilegeescalation.markdown

 <br><br><br>

 # LinEnum
 This is another tool that can be found on GitHub, and can provide useful information on a target machine if you can get the permissions needed to run it.
 It does a lot of the things that are mentioned on this page automatically and generates a report for you to view later.
 Once you are on the machine you can get the file via wget or curl to the `/tmp` directory and work from there.
-The bash file is located [here](github.com/rebootuser/LinEnum/blob/master/LinEnum.sh).<br><br>
+The bash file is located [here](https://github.com/rebootuser/LinEnum/blob/master/LinEnum.sh).<br><br>
 Note: You may or may not need to `chmod +x` that file to give yourself executable permissions on it.
 <br><br><br>

 # Other
 Anytime you can find ssh keys, grab 'em.
 Reference the [bruteforcing](/tipsandtricks/bruteforcing/) page for ways to crack those and use them to your advantage.
 <br><br>
 As mentioned before, sometimes gaining that next foothold includes uploading e.g. php files to start a reverse tcp shell with yourself.
 However, depending where you upload they might restrict you to only certain types of files, or disallow certain types of files.
 Some ways to _maybe_ get around this is capitilize letters like .Php or .phP instead of .php, maybe see if it'll accept a .phtml file, etc. You get the idea.
-Security controls are meant to secure something otherwise not secure, but that doesn't mean they account for everything.
+Security controls are meant to secure something otherwise not secure (duh), but that doesn't mean they account for everything, even if that means something as simple as denying file types by certain extensions only.

-The myriad of ways for privilege escalation.
-At a glance, knowing how to list files / programs that have higher privileges, increasing your shell's capabilities, modifying access controls, I don't know there's a lot to go over here, check out the page for more info.